graziul/covid19/README.md

-# Covid-19 County Level Trends
+# COVID-19 Analysis

-Based on time series data made publicly available by the New York Times.
+Tools for performing analysis of COVID-19 trends.
+Currently focused on integration of SafeGraph data with Census data.